Vision Changes

 For example: if you are playing hockey, it is important for you to see the puck, the players around you, and the goal.
 Your brain will likely filter out the spectators, the advertising, or any other irrelevant information.
 The brain will also compute the speed, direction, and likely course of the puck, and tell your muscles to move to where you think the puck will be in the next 2-3 seconds.
 All that goes on without you being aware of it at all.
 Your body, with experience, just goes into the right direction at the right speed to hit the puck.

-The visual system is complex and after a concussion, it often doesn’t work perfectly.
+The visual system is complex and after a concussion, it sometimes doesn’t work perfectly.

 "My vision isn’t the same since I had my concussion."